 A sign that we keep seeing around campus

-Around the McGill campus, Pickles and I have noticed this sign.
-It’s a yellow diamond with a blue snail on it.
-We don’t know what it’s for, but it’s everywhere.
+Of the McGill university Performance and I have noticed this sign.
+It’s a yellow that with a blue snail on it.
+We don’t know what it’s for, but it’s new

-The first person who can tell me will be awarded three and a half points.
+The first person who can tell me i be awarded three textbooks away half as

 Published by